 Review and provide recommendations for remedies to ensure continuity of essential services and functions to an insurer in receivership by affiliated entities, including non-regulated entities.
+This will encompass a review of Models 440 and 450 to provide proposed revisions to address the continuation of essential services through affiliated intercompany agreements in a receivership.